microsoft/azuredevopslabs/labs/tfs/devteamcollaboration/readme.md

 Alternatively, you can download the virtual machine from [here](../almvmdownload/)

-Alternatively, you can download the virtual machine from [here](../almvmdownload/)

 ## Exercise 1: Wiki collaboration with Team Foundation Server 2018

 ### Task 1: Creating and editing a project wiki